Christmas in Germany: A Winter Wonderland of Traditions

 This small, medieval town feels like stepping into a Christmas fairy tale.
 Its well-preserved half-timbered houses and cobbled streets are decorated with twinkling lights and the Käthe Wohlfahrt Christmas Village operates year-round.

 Rothenburg’s Reiterlesmarkt adds to the enchantment with carol singers, horse-drawn carriages and stalls offering mulled wine and pastries.
-The town’s intimate and timeless charm makes it an ideal place to experience the magic of Christmas in Germany in 2024.
+The town’s intimate and timeless charm makes it an ideal place to experience the magic of Christmas in Germany.

 Hamburg